SA Ambulance Service: Patient Transport Service

 Mercedes Benz Sprinter Ambulances are used by both the Patient Transport Service (PTS) and Emergency Support Service (ESS) crews.
 PTS and ESS Ambulance Officers are trained via the SAAS Clinical Education unit (a Registered Training Organisation) To the Nationally Accredited Certificate IV in Health Care qualification.

+SA Ambulance has a Mercedes Benz Sprinter bariatric transport ambulance.

 Extended Care Paramedics

 SAAS also operate a team of Extended Care Paramedics, who operate from Mercedes Valente vans.
 Unlike regular paramedics, ECPs are able to treat patients for common medical issues, and refer to other health providers such as GPs if needed, reducing the need to transport patients to hospital emergency departments unnecessarily.

 SPRINT (Single Paramedic Response and INTervention)

-SPRINT Paramedics use Volkswagen Tiguan Allspace 162TSI vehicles for rapid response purposes within the Adelaide metropolitan area.
+SPRINT Paramedics are in the process of replacing their 12 Volkswagen Tiguan Allspace 162TSI vehicles with the Toyota Kluger GXL, rapid response purposes within the Adelaide metropolitan area.

 SPRINT Bicycles (BRU)

 SPRINT paramedics also utilise bicycles at major events where heavy pedestrian traffic may reduce response times for larger vehicles.
 The crews may help guide ambulances through busy areas, and carry limited medical equipment including oxygen and a defibrillator.